EricWVGG/AngularSlideables/README.md

 AngularSlideables
 =================

-A "pure" Angular implementation of jQuery-style toggleSlide().
+A “pure” Angular implementation of jQuery-style toggleSlide().

-see http://jsfiddle.net/3sVz8/5/ for an example
+See http://jsfiddle.net/3sVz8/5/ for an example.

 USAGE:

+Link to the library in your index (or require.js), and add 'angularSlideables' to your app modules.

+No CSS is necessary.
+Add the “slideable” class to any hidden, slideable content.
+Add a slide-toggle attribute to any trigger.

+This directive currently only works on single targetted IDs.
+I’ll expand it to cover classes if there’s demand.

 <pre><code>    &lt;article&gt;
         &lt;h1 slide-toggle="#derp" &gt;Click here for Hipster Ipsum.&lt;/h1&gt;